epam/ai-dial/docs/user-guide.md

 3. When your request is approved, the published prompt or a folder with prompt(s) will become available in the Organization tab.

 ![](./img/organization-section-prompts.png)

+### Unpublish

+You can unpublish prompts to withdraw them from the public use.

 **To unpublish a prompt**: